maraujop/requests-oauth/README.md

     client = requests.session(hooks={'pre_request': oauth_hook})

-What you get is python-requests client which you can use the same way as you use requests API:
+What you get is python-requests client which you can use the same way as you use requests API.
+Let's see a GET example:

     response = client.get('http://api.twitter.com/1/account/rate_limit_status.json')
+    results = json.loads(response.content)

+And a POST example:

+    response = client.post('http://api.twitter.com/1/statuses/update.json', {'status': "Yay!
+It works!", 'wrap_links': True})

 ## Testing